laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 - - -

 <small>i.
-This “disappearing” refers specifically to the capture experience within the Ping Practice app. *See 15-second demo*.</small>
+This “disappearing” refers specifically to the capture experience within the Ping Practice app. *Watch [13 second demo](https://www.youtube.com/shorts/o2cSMp6JDlU)*.</small>

 <small>ii.
 I think it’s important to unpack, without judgement, how some of us have come to A) question our  capacity to remember and/or B) become fearful of forgetting.
 For now, Ping Practice accepts us and see these responses as reflections of the dominant contexts we currently interface with.</small>